Last updated: 28 October 2025

 When reviewing applications at this Phase, we also considered the range and balance of applicants we aim to support.
 Our goal is to support artists from a diverse array of backgrounds, artforms, disciplines, geographical regions, and stage in their career.

 We hope this feedback provides helpful insights as you consider reapplying to In Motion or to other programmes.
 Due to the high volume of applications received in Phase 1, we are unable to provide more detailed or personalised feedback at this stage.
-For any applicants who are invited to proceed to Phase 2 and are unsuccessful, we provide more detailed and personalised feedback for questions to all answers, across both Phase 1 and Phase 2 of the application process.
+For any applicants who are invited to proceed to Phase 2 and are unsuccessful, we provide more detailed and personalised feedback across both Phase 1 and Phase 2 of the application.